renevoorburg/oailite/README.md

 # oailite.sh
-This is a simple, shell script based, OAI-PMH harvester that stores retrieved records in a sqlite database.
-It is based on https://github.com/renevoorburg/oai2linerec
+This is a simple, shell script based, OAI-PMH harvester that stores retrieved records in an sqlite database.
+It is based on [https://github.com/renevoorburg/oai2linerec]()

-The database of oailite can be reused for incremental harvesting, which is a main benefit above https://github.com/renevoorburg/oai2linerec .
+The database of `oailite.sh` can be reused for incremental harvesting, which is a main benefit above [https://github.com/renevoorburg/oai2linerec]() .
 Also, since the OAI-PMH identifiers are used as the primary keys for the database, it  won't store duplicate records, as some OAI-PMH implementations tend to deliver.

 	usage: oailite.sh [OPTIONS] -b [baseURL]